-11 Though not directly referenced in the OECD Guidance, the LME requires this information to be disclosed as part of the transparency requirements for Track C. In line with the Policy, the LME expects that the definition of "conflict-affected and high-risk areas" will be as set out in the "Supplement on Gold" of the OECD Guidance page 66, save that (1) for Standards which have been alignment assessed prior to the introduction of this Policy, the definition of "conflict-affected and high-risk areas" may be as set out in the main section of the OECD Guidance, and (2) the LME may, in its absolute discretion (acting reasonably), recognise lists of conflict-affected and high-risk areas published by third parties and notify such lists to the market by Notice, following which notification Brands may choose to apply such lists when assessing Red Flags;
+11 Though not directly referenced in the OECD Guidance, the LME requires this information to be disclosed as part of the transparency requirements for Track C. In line with the Policy, the LME expects that the definition of "conflict-affected and high-risk areas" will be as set out in the "Supplement on Gold" of the OECD Guidance page 66.